 We want to provide a stunning viewing experience for all users, on all devices, in any viewing setting.
 Limiting the occurrence of flashes or patterns that could cause ill-effects in viewers is a part of that.
 Our delivery specifications currently only state that Animated content must be tested.
-However, we feel that avoiding these kinds of issues will provide a great experience to all our users, regardless of the content type.
+However, we are also taking a closer look at VFX-heavy programs like science fiction titles as well as live concerts that might feature flashing or strobe effects.
+We feel that avoiding photosensitivity issues will provide a greater experience to all our users, regardless of content type.

 Is my content required to pass a photosensitivity test?

-Content is not required to pass a photosensitivity test, however if failed, a visual warning during playback may be applied for our audiences, allowing them to make an informed decision on how and what they watch.
-Our current delivery specifications only require testing for Animated shows, however flashing material that is found to be particularly risky in live action may be tested and a warning applied at the discretion of Netflix.
-Our goal to avoid issues like these, and in later sections of this document, we offer suggestions on how to do just that.
+Our current delivery specifications only require testing for Animated shows.
+While other content is not required to pass a photosensitivity test, if a test is applied and the content fails, a visual warning during playback may be applied for our audiences, allowing them to make an informed decision on how and what they watch.
+Even in content other than Animation, flashing material that is found to be particularly risky may be tested and a warning applied.
+Our goal is to avoid issues like these, and in later sections of this document, we offer suggestions on how to do just that.

 What elements in a piece of content may aggravate photosensitivity in audiences?

 - Rapidly changing, tight (moving shapes or lines with little space between light and dark portions) patterns that take up a majority of the viewing field

 - Rapidly changing chrominance patterns that take up a majority of the viewing field